Donaim/miseq-workflow-pres/slides.md

 <!--
 If we compress all the complexity down to just a couple of sentences, the pipeline is trying to do two main things.

-First, for clinical V3 testing, we start from a V3 requisition and we owe the clinician a tropism report.
+First, for V3 testing, we start from a V3 requisition and we owe the clinician a tropism report.

 Second, for research work, we start from a research submission and we owe our collaborators intactness analyses that they can trust in their projects.